NCBI-Codeathons/amr-2024-team-mortimer/README.md

     - Predict MICs using linear regression from AMRFinderPlsu core genes and alleles AND efflux pump LOF
     - Compare predictions

-## Installation of Pseudofinder Software
+## Pipeline Requirements

+This pipeline uses the workflow manager Snakemake and Mamba for software installation.
+Additionally, the pipeline requires [Pseudofinder](https://github.com/filip-husnik/pseudofinder/), which is not available on conda.

+### Resources for installing mamba
+Instructions for minimal Mamba installation can be found here: [Miniforge](https://github.com/conda-forge/miniforge)

+### Resources for installing Snakemake
+Instructions for installing Snakemake can be found here: [Snakemake Installation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+### Resources for installing Pseudofinder
-Download the release from github: `wget https://github.com/filip-husnik/pseudofinder/archive/refs/tags/v1.1.0.tar.gz` Uncompress the archive with tar: `tar -xf v1.1.0.tar.gz`
+- Download the release from github: `wget https://github.com/filip-husnik/pseudofinder/archive/refs/tags/v1.1.0.tar.gz`
+- Uncompress the archive with tar: `tar -xf v1.1.0.tar.gz`

 ## TO DO
-- finish testing download and renaming rules
-- create appropriate conda environment for pseudofinder
 - test pseudofinder rule
 - create rule for cdhit
 - write rule to run script that reformats AMRFinder output